 The Town of Lake Maitland, Florida was created under the general laws of the State of Florida on July 17, 1885.
 The incorporation was validated by the 1909 Laws of Florida.
 In 1959, Chapter 59-1475 was adopted creating a new charter and changing the Town's name to the City of Maitland.
 The City is located in Central Florida, in north Orange County, and is part of the Greater Orlando Metropolitan Statistical Area.
-Maitland, with a population of 19,944 in a 6.48 square mile area, serves as a residential suburb within this metropolitan area and is a stronghold for established, single-family neighborhoods and quality schools.
-The City is empowered to levy a property tax on both real and personal properties within its boundaries.
+Maitland, with a population of 19,964 in a 6.48 square mile area, serves as a residential suburb business center within this metropolitan area and is a stronghold for established, single-family within its boundaries.
 It is also empowered by state statute to extend its corporate limits by annexation, which occurs periodically when deemed appropriate by the City Council.